RaviTambade/TFLPortal/Documentation/TransflowerWebdesign/tflwebdesign3.md

-Awesome!
-Let’s go even deeper into these features.
-I'll break them down more thoroughly with examples, design tips, and some user interaction details to make sure your website is both functional and user-friendly.

----

 ### **1. Homepage Design – In-depth Exploration**

 #### **Main Banner Section:**
-This is your website’s first impression, so let’s focus on making it engaging:
+This is Transflower website’s first impression, so let’s focus on making it engaging:

 - **Headline & Subheading**:
   - The **headline** is the most important piece of copy.
 For example: